DOTFM

-2,5-Dimethoxy-4-trifluoromethylamphetamine (DOTFM) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+DOTFM, also known as 2,5-dimethoxy-4-trifluoromethylamphetamine, is a psychedelic drug of the phenethylamine, amphetamine, and DOx families related to DOM.
 It is the α-methylated analogue of 2C-TFM.
-The drug is the most potent DOx psychedelic.
+The drug is the most potent known DOx psychedelic.

 Use and effects

-According to Daniel Trachsel, DOTFM is active as a psychedelic in humans at doses of 0.3 to 1 mg (300–1,000 μg) and its duration is not listed.
-It is the most potent psychedelic of the DOx family, followed by DOB (dose range 1–3 mg).
+According to Daniel Trachsel, DOTFM is active as a psychedelic in humans at doses of 0.3 to 1 mg (300–1,000 μg) orally and its duration is not listed.
+It is the most potent psychedelic of the DOx family, followed by DOB, which has a dose range of 1 to 3 mg orally.

 Pharmacology

 Pharmacodynamics

 DOTFM acts as an agonist at the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
 In drug discrimination tests in rats, DOTFM fully substituted for LSD and was slightly more potent than DOI.
 In addition, (R)-DOTFM robustly induces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents, with equivalent potency as (R)-DOI.
 The drug is around twice as potent as 2C-TFM in animal studies.

 In contrast to (R)-DOI, which has extraordinarily potent serotonin 5-HT_{2A} receptor-mediated anti-inflammatory effects, DOTFM shows no anti-inflammatory effects.
 The differences between the drugs in this regard appear to be due to differences in functional selectivity at the serotonin 5-HT_{2A} receptor.